Perućac lake: History

+Since the mid-2010s, construction of numerous privately owned structures along the lake, and on the Tara Mountain, within the national park, began.
+By 2020 there were several thousands of them, vast majority being built illegally, without proper permits or any documentation at all.
+The structures include houses, villas and floating barges with houses, with some covering several hundreds of square meters.
+The sewage system wasn't built so the waste spills directly into the streams and the lake itself, while floating garbage covered areas around the barges.
+As the municipal plan excludes existence of this type of structures, in 2015 removal of the barges was ordered.
+By 2018, out of 85, all but 5 were demolished or removed, either by the owners themselves (35) or by the municipality (45).
+However, by 2023 the number of illegal structures grew to 157.

+The situation was described as "everyone is having a jurisdiction, and no one is having a jurisdiction".
+Only the management of the national park publicly and officially protested, but neither the state nor the municipal authorities reacted.
+The management gathered all paperwork needed for the demolition instead of the municipality, and handed over the papers so the municipality could act.
+The State Revisory Institute also ordered the municipality to remove all the structures, as per its own plan, by December 2022, while the state government dispatched RSD24 million (over €200,000), but the municipal authorities ignored everything.

 In August 2010, it became the site of a forensic operation to retrieve the bodies of Bosniak victims of the 1992 Višegrad massacres.
 The lake was a location where the transported remains of Kosovo Albanians killed during the 1999 conflict were concealed.

 Geography and hydrography

 The lake is situated at an altitude of 290 m and the majority of it, some 5/6 is within Bosnia and Herzegovina, while 1/6 in Serbia, as the border between the two countries takes the route of longitudinal axes of the Drina river at the section within the canyon where the Brusnička river enters the lake, some 20 km upstream from the dam and Peruća village.
 The lake occupies a natural bend of the river, between Višegrad and Bajina Bašta, which bypassing Tara mountain from left to right.

 The dam of the hydro plant which created the lake is 93 m tall.
 The reservoir covers and area of 12.4 km2 with the volume of 340,000,000 m3.
 It is 58 km long, 45 to 1000 m wide and up to 60 to 80 m deep.

-The annual boating event, the Drina Regatta, is held on the lake.